laxatzi/blogPostCode/CSS/transitions/transitions.md

 It’s considered best practice to include a touch of easing in and out to our cubic-bezier curves, even if it’s subtle.

-This slight easing can make all the difference in achieving a smooth transition.
+This slight easing can make the difference in achieving a smooth transition.

 ```html
 <body>